 Animal ID: All market goats and commercial does MUST have TJLE tag in order to show.
 Tags will be sent to the exhibitor's county Extension office.
 Extension Agents or FFA Advisors MUST supervise the tagging of each animal.
 All registered does must be individually identified by a tattoo and that tattoo must match the animal's registration paper.
-Additionally, the registration paper must be in the name of the youth exhibitor.
+Additionally, the registration paper must be registered in one of the following ownership methods: